coenraadhuman/geeky/README.md

 - [Transmission](https://hub.docker.com/r/linuxserver/transmission): web version of the popular torrent client.
 - [VSCodium](https://hub.docker.com/r/linuxserver/vscodium): is a community-driven, freely-licensed binary distribution of Microsoft’s editor VS Code that runs in a container and accessible through the browser.
 - [Watchtower](https://github.com/containrrr/watchtower): automates container base image updates.

-### Linux Distros

-- [Pop!_OS](https://pop.system76.com/): a very polished Ubuntu based distro, which includes a lot of enhancements, great graphic card hardware support and power management.
-- [Ubuntu Core](https://ubuntu.com/core): for IoT and embedded environments, optimised for security and reliable ota updates.
-Great for running containers on a low powered device such as a NUC.

 ### Sites